ulan-mukhamedyanov/luxoft_interview_task/README.md

 # Luxoft Interview Tasks

+## Solution guide

+Solution code is located in ```src/main/java/com/jw/```.

+Computational complexities are mentioned over corresponding methods in JavaDocs.

+Unit test have been prepared for the solutions and are located in ```src/test/java/com/jw```.

 ## Task 1:

 1. Write a function/method that accepts a list of string tokens and a separate text string as an input and checks if the latter string can be represented as a concatenation of any subset of tokens from the first argument, where each token can be used multiple times.
 Examples: